15 Best Bookstores in Massachusetts 2025

 1. Trident Booksellers & Cafe – Boston, Massachusetts

 Trident is a prominent indie bookstore by Bernie and Gail Flynn.
 Starting in 1984, this bookstore gained popularity day by day.
-It also has a cafe where you can munch on something while reading.
-This family business is now by the next generation and considered a cultural part of the Back Bay and Boston community.
+It also has a cafe where you can grab something to eat while reading.
+This family business is now run by the next generation and is considered a cultural part of the Back Bay and Boston community.
 The relaxed vibe of the bookstore makes the whole experience very pleasant.

 • Best Selling Books: If We Were Villains: A Novel by M. L. Rio, The Picture of Dorian Gray, and Three Stories (Mass Market) by Oscar Wilde, Peter Raby (Afterword by), Gary Schmidgall (Introduction by)